 2.1 Experimental Animals and Management

-Twenty-five (25) apparently healthy, domestic rabbit bucks (Oryctolagus cuniculus) that are between 10 months and 1year old, weighing from 2.5 kg to 3.0 kg were used in this study.
+Twenty-five (25) apparently healthy, domestic rabbit bucks (Oryctolagus cuniculus) between 10 months and 1year old, weighing from 2.5 kg to 3.0 kg were used in this study.
 They were kept in a hygienic, separate cages with wire floor under standard circumstances.
 The rabbits were given feed and water ad libitum.
-The animals were maintained for two weeks to acclimatise prior to the commencement of the experiment.
+The animals were maintained for two weeks to acclimatize prior to the commencement of the experiment.
 The experiment adheres to the guidelines set forth in the Care and Use of Laboratory Animals by the US National Institutes of Health (NIH publication no. 83-23, revised 1996).
 The local ethics committee approved the study.
 The rabbits were weighed before and after the experiment.

 2.2 Drug Acquisition and Preparation

-Vitamin C (Em-Vit-C 100 mg tablets) from Emzor® Pharmaceuticals Limited were purchased from reputable Pharmaceutical shop within Wukari, Taraba State while ivermectin injectable 1% solution (InterChemie®) for veterinary use was purchased from Agrovet shop.
+Vitamin C (Em-Vit-C 100 mg tablets) from Emzor® Pharmaceuticals Limited were purchased from reputable pharmaceutical shop within Wukari, Taraba State while ivermectin injectable 1% solution (InterChemie®) for veterinary use was purchased from Agrovet shop.
 The vitamin C tablets were initially made into a solution by dissolving them in distilled water before to administration to the rabbits.

 2.3 Plant Collection and Extraction